mattldawson/dts/docs/admin/globus.md

 # DTS Globus Endpoint Configuration

-The Data Transfer System relies heavily on [Globus](https://www.globus.org/) for performing file transfers between different databases.
+The Data Transfer Service relies heavily on [Globus](https://www.globus.org/) for performing file transfers between different databases.
 Here we describe how to configure DTS to work with a Globus endpoint.